MrTanmay18/AtliQo-Bank-Credit-Card-EDA/README.md

 # 💳 AtliQo Bank Credit Card Launch
-## Statistical EDA & A/B Testing for Business Decision Making
+## A complete statistical analysis and A/B testing framework applied to a real-world banking use case.

 ---